maxgeor/recipe/README.md

-# Hey Gerrit!
+# Recipe Chrome Extension
 This is the chrome extension I made.

-The core code is in content.js.

-The last block in content.js is supposed to scroll to the top on load, but it's not working.

-Shout if you have the answer.
+I made this Chrome extension to pull the recipe block from recipe sites to the top.